bhojpur/finance/README.md

-# finance
+# Bhojpur Finance - Data Processing Engine
-The Bhojpur Finance is a software-as-a-service product used as a Financial Engine based on Bhojpur.NET Platform for application delivery.
+The Bhojpur Finance is a software-as-a-service product used as a Financial Data Engine based on Bhojpur.NET Platform for application delivery.